 Your infrastructure should grow with your fleet.
 Install conduit for extra chargers, leave space for battery storage or solar integration, and choose systems that can scale easily with demand.

-Training and engaging your team
+Step 6: Training and engaging your team

 A successful EV fleet transition isn’t just about vehicles, it’s also about your people.